Our Goal is Your Academic Success

-Any student needing a permit for an English course should email a request to the English advisor.
+Any student needing a permit for an English course should email a request to the English Department Registrar at email@example.com.
 The request must include the student's U-Number as well as the Course Record Number (CRN) of the section for which the student would like to register.
+Please note the Department of English does not issue permits for closed sections.

-All English majors should consult with the English advisor EVERY FALL and SPRING SEMESTER for assistance with course planning and to be cleared for registration.
+All English majors should schedule an appointment with the English advisor every Fall and every Spring semester for assistance with course planning and to be cleared for registration.
 Students should also see their advisor for information on degree requirements and career options.

-Use https://memphis.campus.eab.com/ to view the English Advisor's availability and to schedule an appointment.
-If you are unable to use the site, or if there are no appointments available at a time that is convenient for you, please email email@example.com to request an appointment.
+To schedule an appointment, click here.
+You will be able to view the English Advisor's availability.
+If you are unable to use the site, or if there are no meeting times that are convenient for you, please email firstname.lastname@example.org to request an appointment.
+In your email, include at least three days and times that you are available for an appointment.

 During non-registration periods, walk-ins are welcome, but appointments are always recommended to ensure the advisor will be available to see you.
 You can also email or call the advisor with questions.
 Please see the helpful links below which may also answer your questions.